adityasahugit/Fuzzy-SVM-Robust-Optimization/Dual form/README.md

+# SVM Dual Form

+Code is taken from Mathieu Blondel's sklearn repository in which I have converted SVM for n*m input matrix X.
+It succesesfully runs for linear and guassian kernel on Australian Dataset.

 # Dataset : Statlog (Australian Credit Approval) Data Set

 This file concerns credit card applications.
 All attribute names and values have been changed to meaningless symbols to protect confidentiality of the data.